Every person who considers themselves a cycling enthusiast should know how to do at least some basic bike repairs.

 This is not just to satisfy an unwritten standard of being a bikehead, but because it has a lot of practical implications as well.
 It can make the difference between dealing with a minor issue quickly on your own or waiting a couple of days for a busy mechanic to squeeze you in.
 Moreover, in the long run, doing the dirty work yourself will save you a lot of money.

 Home vs On-Bike Repair Kit

 Now, before you can do any repairs on your bike, you need to have the necessary tools that will get the job done.
-When we talk about bike repair kits, we can mention home bike repair kits and on-bike repair kits.
+When we talk about bike repair kits, we can mention a) home-based repair kits and b) on-bike repair kits.